How to Start a Successful Software Business: A Guide for Non-Technical Founders

 Before you dive into hiring and building software, you need to stop and think for a minute.
 The most important aspect of getting started is to find a way that you can bring the world something useful or better than the existing competition.

-I know this sounds obvious, but I'm surprised how many software projects that are started that really aren't any better that what is already out there.
+I know this sounds obvious, but I'm surprised how many software companies that are started that really aren't any better that what is already out there.
 If you take the time to research what is out there, I'm sure you can come up with a better idea.

 Solve Your Own Problem